 - 9.3.1.
-If a Boxer, in the opinion of the Referee, is unfit to continue because of a sustained or increased injury from legal blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.3.2.
-If a Boxer, in the opinion of the Referee, is unfit to continue to compete because of an injury not sustained from blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.3.3.
+If a Boxer, in the opinion of the Referee, is unfit to continue because of a sustained or increased injury from legal scoring blows, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.3.2.
+If a Boxer, in the opinion of the Referee, is unfit to continue to compete because of an injury not sustained from scoring blows and not due to committed foul, the Bout is stopped, and the opponent is declared the winner of the Bout by RSC-I. - 9.3.3.
 If a Boxer suffers a low blow and does not recover after one minute and 30 seconds (1m 30s), the opponent is declared the winner of the Bout by RSC-I.